Healthy Homemade Butterfingers (vegan)

-Why I love these Vegan Butterfingers:
+Why you’ll love these healthier homemade Butterfingers:

 I grew up on the classic butterfinger bars.
 Like, I am pretty sure I survived off Dairy Queen Butterfinger Blizzards (Thanks, dad!).
 But unfortunately, they are packed full of a ton of ingredients that aren’t as nourishing as I’d like.
 So this recipe is the next best thing.
-They’re no-bake, so they don’t take a ton of time to make, they are sweet and a little salty, and that crunch is addicting!
+They’re no-bake, so they don’t take a ton of time to make, they are sweet and a little salty, and the crunch is just, addicting!
 When you let them set up in the freezer, the texture becomes so similar to that of a normal butterfinger!

 Tools I Used: